emirtan/emirtan/README.md

 - 👋 Hi, I’m @emirtan
 - 👀 I’m interested in AI & Machine Learning , JS
-- 🌱 I’m currently learning AI & Machine Learning
+- 🌱 I'm currently working on Web, Mobile.
-- 💞️ I’m looking to collaborate on working projects
-- 📫 How to reach me via mail.
+- 📫 Reach me via mail.

 <!---
 emirtan/emirtan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.